 And you now have some straightforward tips to put voice search optimization, AI, short videos, localization, mobile-friendly sites, Google Business Profiles and personalization into practice.

 Need more help?
 Talk to us.
-At Zoe Marketing & Communications, we’ve been helping businesses like yours in metro Detroit and Chicagoland make sense of marketing for four decades.
+At Zoe Marketing & Communications, we help businesses like yours grow with strategic digital marketing.

 And, if you’re tackling your 2024 marketing on your own, turn to these articles for more support: